jfcloutier/karma_system/design_notes/acting.md

   * If stuck,
     * the plan is dropped
     * and the plan's goal activation is now experienced as only `relevant`
-* Determine the effectiveness of affordances
+* Determines the effectiveness of affordances
   * Add all executed plans to the CA's affordances (no duplication)
     * A plan is executed if its goal activation is experienced as `executed`
-  * Update the score of all affordances
+  * Update the score of all affordances as a combination of goal achievement correlation and freshness
-    * Check goal achievement correlation for recently used affordances (keep maximum)
-      * 1/Distance between goal achievement and time of plan execution
+    * If the plan's goal is achieved, correlation is inversely proprtional to delta time between goal achievement and plan execution
-    * Most recently used affordances correlating most closely to goal achievement are rated highest
-      * They are still effective
-    * An executed plan is considered a most recently used affordance
+      * The maximum correlation value is retained
+    * Freshness decreases with time elapsed since last executed
   * Drop executed plans

 ## Action-related states